-This dinner's leftover ingredients make for a delicious lunch tomorrow.
-(See Spinach and Mushroom Salad with White-Bean Toasts.)
+This hearty meatless dinner's leftover ingredients make for a delicious lunch tomorrow.
+(Try our Spinach and Mushroom Salad with White-Bean Toasts.)

 - 6 large portobello mushrooms, stems discarded

 - 1 teaspoon grated lemon zest, plus 2 tablespoons and 1 teaspoon lemon juice

 - 3 tablespoons extra-virgin olive oil

 - 2 garlic cloves, minced

 - 2 cans (15.5 ounces each) cannellini beans, rinsed and drained